Applications for 2017 have closed and these pages are for information only.

-Erasmus+ offers funding to recent QMUL graduates who are planning on doing a traineeship (internship/work placement) outside the UK but in one of the Programme Countries after they finish their QMUL studies in June/July 2017.
+Erasmus+ offers funding to recent QMUL graduates who are planning on doing a traineeship (internship/work placement) outside the UK but in one of the Programme Countries after they finish their QMUL studies.

 This is an excellent opportunity to gain international experience and to give any CV a competitive edge!

-Any QMUL student who will be finishing their QMUL Bachelor, Master or doctoral studies in June/July 2017 is eligible to apply for funding.
-Grants range from EUR 350-400 per month.
+Any QMUL student who will be finishing their QMUL Bachelor, Master or doctoral studies in June/July 2018 is eligible to apply for funding.
+Grants range from EUR 380-430 per month.
+Top-up grant of EUR 20 per month for students from disadvantaged backgrounds available.
+See the Erasmus+ Grant page for more details.
 Students have to make their own arrangements to find and apply for a suitable placement for the traineeship.
 A traineeship placement should be secured by the time students apply for Erasmus+ funding.
 The application needs to be submitted to the Global Opportunities Office before the start of the traineeship.

 Students studying with us on a Tier 4 visa: please note that QMUL cannot offer visa support as the traineeship extends beyond your QMUL degree.
 You may apply however you are solely responsible for obtaining the correct visa covering the duration of your traineeship.